I'm gonna have to New York GOP congressional candidate embraces limbaugh despite recent controversy.

 No, no, no, no.

-deliberately force large cities to allow illegals in to work?
+deliberately force large cities to allow illegals in to work.

-Brent Bozell been running the Media Research Center for 25 years.
+Brent Bozell, been running the Media Research Center for 25 years.

 The Media Research Center is an organization that documents not just the bias of the left-wing media, the mainstream media, but virtually every characteristic and example of unfairness, bias, agenda movement, whatever it is.

-Now, when the President of the United States closes speeches with God bless America and God bless the United States.
+Now, when the President of the United States closes speeches with, God bless America and God bless the United States, what does that mean if we have no religious freedom?

-What does it mean when a president who doesn't believe in religious freedom says God bless America?
+What does it mean when a president who doesn't believe in religious freedom says, God bless America, God bless the United States of America?

 Bozell has written a column about this.